 Category Archives: Featured Stories

-Of course, you will tell me that Archbishop Dr Eliud Wabukala is the current de facto head of the Anglican Church of Kenya.
+Of course, you will tell me that Archbishop Dr Eliud Wabukala is the head of the Anglican Church of Kenya.
 Yes, yes you are right and, I will score you 100 percent.
-He is also the diocesan Bishop of All Saints Diocese in Nairobi.
-The Anglican Communion in Kenya boosts of several dioceses in its Province.
+He is also my diocesan Bishop at All Saints Diocese in Nairobi.
+Anglican Church of Kenya boosts of several dioceses in its Province.
 The Archbishop is the notable head of the Communion.